Residency Visa for Entrepreneurs and Business Activity (REM)

 - Sufficient financial resources for yourself and your family members during your period of residence in Spain (monthly income of €2,130, and additional €533 per dependent).

-- Favorable report from the Economic and Trade Office of the Spanish Embassy of your currently residence country.
+- Have a favorable report from the Economic and Trade Office of the Spanish Embassy of your country of current residence.